mikenakis/Public/README.md

 <p align="center">
 <img title="mikenakis-public logo" src="mikenakis-public-logo.svg" width="256"/><br/>
 The mikenakis-public logo<br>
-by Mike Nakis, based on original work by Chris Tucker from the Noun Project,<br> Used under <a href="https://creativecommons.org/licenses/by/3.0/us/">CC BY License.</a>
+based on original work by Chris Tucker from the Noun Project, used under <a href="https://creativecommons.org/licenses/by/3.0/us/">CC BY License.</a>
 </p>

 Each project has its own directory structure as if it was a standalone repository, including its own README.md and its own logo.